-To recognise the forthcoming Self-injury Awareness Day, we revisited Dr Paul McClaren, Medical Director at The Priory Hospital Hayes Grove to explore this behaviour further.
+To recognise the forthcoming Self-injury Awareness Day, we revisited Dr Paul McClaren (BA, MA, MBBS, MSc), Medical Director at Priory Hospital Hayes Grove, to explore this behaviour further.
 In his article, he discusses the common misconceptions of self-harming, explores why people cause injury to themselves, and how best to offer care and management to individuals you are concerned about.

 Self-harm is defined as the intentional injury to oneself, without suicidal intent.
 However, there is overlap between self-harming behaviour and suicidal behaviour and individuals who self-harm are at increased risk of suicide.
 A history of self-harm is found in up to 60% of people who complete suicide and the vast majority of people who self-harm have attempted suicide.

 Self-harm can be the first manifestation of a mental health disorder.
-It is most typically associated with personality disorder, in particular Emotionally Unstable Personality Disorder.
+It is most typically associated with personality disorder, in particular, borderline personality disorder (BPD), which is also known as emotionally unstable personality disorder (EUPD).
 There are however a number of other mental health conditions which self-harm can be a symptom of.
 These include:

 - Panic disorder